DocSkellington/ValidatingJSONDocumentsWithLearnedVPA/docs/about.md

 ### Site
 This site is served by Jekyll and Github-Pages.
-You can find the source code for Jekyll at GitHub:
+You can find the source code for Jekyll on GitHub:
 [jekyll][jekyll-organization] /
 [jekyll](https://github.com/jekyll/jekyll).
 The theme used is Minima.
-You can find the source code for Minima at GitHub:
+You can find the source code for Minima on GitHub:
 [jekyll][jekyll-organization] /
 [minima](https://github.com/jekyll/minima).